Cecilia Conrad: Career

 While still attending Stanford, Conrad worked as an economist at the Federal Trade Commission, Bureau of Economics, Economic Evidence Division.
 She taught at Barnard College and Duke University after graduating.

 In 1995, Conrad joined the faculty at Pomona College where she served various roles including the Stedman Sumner Chair in Economics.
 In 2002, she was awarded California's Carnegie Professor of the Year.
-Conrad also served as Associate Dean of Academic Affairs at Pomona from 2004-2007, during which she expanded the summer undergraduate research program to embrace a humanities and liberal arts style education.
+Conrad also served as Associate Dean of Academic Affairs at Pomona from 2004 to 2007, during which she expanded the summer undergraduate research program to embrace a humanities and liberal arts style education.
 She used her administrative position to advocate for better diversity and inclusivity on campus.

-Conrad served as interim Dean of Faculty at Scripps College from 2007-2009.
+Conrad served as interim Dean of Faculty at Scripps College from 2007 to 2009.
 During this time, Conrad also served as president of the International Association for Feminist Economics (IAFFE), president of the National Economic Association, and on the board of the American Economic Association's Committee on the Status of Women in the Economics Profession (CSWEP).

-In 2009, Conrad returned to Pomona and took the position of Vice President for Academic Affairs and Dean of the College, which she held until 2012.
+In 2009, Conrad returned to Pomona and took the position of Vice President for Academic Affairs and Dean of the college, which she held until 2012.
 In the fall of 2012 and for that academic year, Conrad also served as Acting President.

-In 2010, Conrad joined the National Science Foundation's Committee on Equal Opportunities in Science and Engineering (CEOSE), where she served as Vice Chair from 2011-2012 and Chair from 2012-present.
+In 2010, Conrad joined the National Science Foundation's Committee on Equal Opportunities in Science and Engineering (CEOSE), where she served as Vice Chair from 2011 to 2012 and chair from 2012–present.

-Conrad left her position at Pomona in January 2013, when she was asked to serve as Managing Director for the MacArthur Foundation.
-There, she manages the MacArthur Fellows program as well as 100&Change, two programs that provide sizable grants to "extraordinarily creative and inspiring individuals."
-Conrad is also the CEO of Lever for Change, which is a nonprofit affiliate of the MacArthur Foundation.
+Conrad left her position at Pomona in January 2013, when she was asked to serve as managing director for the MacArthur Foundation.
+There, she managed the MacArthur Fellows program as well as 100&Change, two programs that provide sizable grants to "extraordinarily creative and inspiring individuals."
+Conrad is the CEO of Lever for Change, which is a nonprofit affiliate of the MacArthur Foundation.
 This organization works specifically to make philanthropic resources available for the benefit of social change.

-Conrad is a member of the Board of Trustees of Bryn Mawr College, the Poetry Foundation, the National Academy of Social Insurance, and Muhlenberg College.
+Conrad is a member of the Board of Trustees of Bryn Mawr College, the National Academy of Social Insurance, and Muhlenberg College.
+She was a board member of the Poetry Foundation.
 She is also an editor of The Review of Black Political Economy and on the editorial board of Feminist Economics.